zooko/smalloc/README.md

-   results indicate that this technique would indeed eliminate at least 90% of the unnecessary memory-copying when extending Vectors, making it almost costless to extend a Vector any number of times (as long as the new size is less than the size of `smalloc`'s large
-   slots: 4 MiB).
+   results indicate that this technique would indeed eliminate at least 90% of the unnecessary memory-copying when extending Vectors, making it almost costless to extend a Vector any number of times (as long as the new size doesn't exceed the size of `smalloc`'s large slots: 4 MiB).

 I am hopeful that `smalloc` may achieve all five of these goals.
 If so, it may turn out to be a very useful tool!